A policeman and his captive climb up a hill.

 This French film was released to acclaim in 1958.
 The film tells the story of a woman who rediscovers what it is to love through an adulterous affair.
 Due to its sensual depiction of sex, the film became the subject of a legal dispute in the US – it was banned by the State Supreme Court of Ohio (on the charge that obscenity was not protected under the first amendment), before this decision was later overturned by the Supreme Court in 1964.
 It’s from this ruling that we get Justice Potter Stewart’s famous remark about how he defines something as hard to define as pornography: “I know it when I see it.”
 Something similar might be said for love: “I know it when I feel it.”

 “If the subjective character of experience is fully comprehensible only from one point of view, then any shift to greater objectivity – that is, less attachment to a specific viewpoint – does not take us nearer to the real nature of the phenomenon: it takes us farther away from it.”
 Quoting the philosopher Thomas Nagel.
-Nagel points to what might also be said of love – that it’s not that we cannot know what it’s like to be the person who says they’re in love (a bat), it’s that we can never fully take the point of view of the person who says they’re in love (a bat).
+Nagel points to what might also be said of love – that it’s not that we cannot know what it’s like to be (a bat) the person who says they’re in love, it’s that we can never fully take the point of view of (a bat) the person who says they’re in love.
 The very idea that bats have subjective experience is dependent on the idea that there is something that it is like to be a bat, but as far as this can be imagined, this only tells you what it would be like for you to be a bat, not what it’s like for a bat to be a bat.

 The most powerful microscope of 20th century Relationship Science turned out to be neuroimaging.
 MRIs can be used to monitor brain activity, from which it was demonstrated that if people are shown photos of their romantic partners, then a high level of activity registers in areas of the brain associated with intense rewards.
 But just imagine you yourself are a participant in such a study, and when under the MRI your reward system refuses to fire when shown your partner’s photo.
 Would we take the result of the MRI over your word, if you gave it, that you did love your partner?
 MRI results face the same reliability problems as the polygraph test.
 (Indeed, given the unfortunate situation described above, we might resort to a polygraph test after the MRI results come in, so as to assess the subject’s claim that they really felt what the MRI said they didn’t feel… and wouldn’t that be ridiculous.)
 Then there’s an even more troubling issue: apparently, the regions of the brain scanned by MRIs are the same regions that perk up when introduced to cocaine.
 The question, therefore, is whether cocaine could be used to facilitate biological expressions of love?
 Why not play with our neural receptors until we create the perfect love experience?
 The problem with treating love as a rat to be supercharged with dopamine is that humans don’t only care about what they appear to engage in, they also care about what they actually engage in.
 Love exists whether or not cocaine exists; a fact not easily forgotten.